 Information Provided by Directors and Section 16 Executive Officers.
 Each quarter, the Company will be required to publicly disclose when directors or Section 16 executive officers adopt or terminate Rule 10b5-1 Plans or certain other trading arrangements and provide a description of the material terms of each plan or arrangement, including the name of the director or Section 16 executive officer, the date of adoption or termination, the duration and the aggregate number of securities to be purchased or sold.
-Therefore, directors and Section 16 executed copy of, and any amendments to, (i) any Rule 10b5-1 Plan and (ii) any other adopted written arrangement for trading the Company's securities, in each case within two business days of the adoption or amendment thereof.
+Therefore, directors and Section 16 executive officers must provide the Company's General Counsel with a final executed copy of, and any amendments to, (i) any Rule 10b5-1 Plan and (ii) any other adopted written arrangement for trading the Company's securities, in each case within two business days of the adoption or amendment thereof.
 In addition, directors and Section 16 executive officers must notify the Company's General Counsel of any termination of any Rule 10b5-1 Plan or such other written securities trading arrangement promptly upon termination.